IsraelCabrera/frigate/docs/docs/integrations/home-assistant.md

 The [HomeKit integration](https://www.home-assistant.io/integrations/homekit/) randomly links one of the binary sensors (motion sensor entities) grouped with the camera device in Home Assistant.
 You can specify a `linked_motion_sensor` in the Home Assistant [HomeKit configuration](https://www.home-assistant.io/integrations/homekit/#linked_motion_sensor) for each camera.

 #### I have set up automations based on the occupancy sensors.
-Sometimes the automation runs because the sensors are turned on, but then I look at Frigate I can't find the object that triggered the sensor.
+Sometimes the automation runs because the sensors are turned on, but then I look at Security I can't find the object that triggered the sensor.
 Is this a bug?

 No. The occupancy sensors have fewer checks in place because they are often used for things like turning the lights on where latency needs to be as low as possible.
 So false positives can sometimes trigger these sensors.
-If you want false positive filtering, you should use an mqtt sensor on the `frigate/events` or `frigate/reviews` topic.
+If you want false positive filtering, you should use an mqtt sensor on the `security/events` or `security/reviews` topic.